christine-zhang1/cs180/proj3/index.md

     </div>
 </div>

 In these images, we can see that the mouth area is a bit blurry.
 I think this is because the smiling faces have more variation in where the mouth is compared to the neutral faces, so the first 32 components of the PCA basis are unable to capture this information as accurately for the smiling faces.
-Otherwise, the images still look fairly realistic.
+Otherwise, the images look fairly realistic.